 Skip advert

 Advertisement - Article continues below

-It may involve updating a piece of software or checking and, if necessary, renewing a suspect component.
-In fact, the car maker may not even tell you about a service measure.
-It’s simply performed as a matter of routine.
+A service measure may be as simple as updating a piece of software.
+Sometimes a technician will need to check and, if necessary, replace a suspect component.
+In fact, the manufacturer may not even notify you about a service measure, and it will simply be performed as a matter of routine at your next service.
 However, the work will be recorded against the vehicle.

 Advertisement - Article continues below

-The type of recall that can make headlines is triggered when safety is at risk.
+More serious recalls are triggered when safety is at risk.
 It’s carried out in conjunction with the Driver and Vehicle Standards Agency (DVSA) and owners of all affected vehicles are contacted and instructed to take their vehicles to their dealer for inspection or work.
-Among the biggest recalls in recent years have been those concerning faults with the airbag system but they may also affect brakes, steering, suspension, ignition systems – anything that can have a direct impact on vehicle safety.
+These recalls can involve issues with your car’s airbags, brakes, suspension or other components vital to your vehicle’s safety.
+As an example, Toyota recalled the bZ4X in 2022 due to faulty wheel bolts, while Volkswagen recalled the Polo for a rear seatbelt issue.

+Skip advert